-The State Treasurer has expanded a statewide outreach program to inform eligible entities about the benefits of investing in the LGIP in concert with the New Mexico Municipal League and the New Mexico Association of Counties.
+The State Treasurer has expanded a statewide outreach program to inform eligible entities about the benefits of investing in the LGIP in concert with the New Mexico Municipal League and the New Mexico

+Association of Counties.
 Annual stakeholder meetings have been successful, informing LGIP participants of fund performance, investment strategies, and economic conditions.

-During FY2016 the Local Government Investment Pool reported more than \$2 million in earnings for its participants.
+During FY2017 the Local Government Investment Pool reported \$4.6 million in earnings.